cmorace/python-fall-2022/README.md

     - Animal Crossings

-    c.
+    b.
 Choose a project and start working on it

 3. Tests